-While shadow banking is harder to control, the government is doing its utmost to cool the property market through different means, for example, putting restrictions to the amount of properties you can buy, or the downpayment for first and second purchases.
+While shadow banking is harder to control, the government is doing its utmost to cool the property market, by putting restrictions on the number of properties you can buy, or the downpayment for first and second purchases.

 Beijing and Shanghai (and recently Shenzhen) are some of the cities where property prices have increased massively, the main reason why people have got better off.

 Did you see that guy driving by in a new Ferrari?
 There’s a great chance he could afford it thanks to the property he bought or inherited a decade ago.